SebastianKoller/Finger-Classification/README.md

 - **Accuracy**: the goal is to maximize training accuracy (without overfitting)
 - **Validation Loss**: the goal minimize validation loss
-- **Validation Accuracy**: the goal is to maximize the validation accuracy Analyzing these metrics allow us to identify if the model is behaving correctly.
+- **Validation Accuracy**: the goal is to maximize the validation accuracy

+Analyzing these metrics allow us to identify if the model is behaving correctly.

 When evaluating performance of the complete model, we use prediction accuracy to determine the model's efficacy.
 ### Hyperparameters
 The model's hyperparameters (sizes of Conv2D and Dense layers) have been hard-coded in after our model omptimization evaluation.

+Others parameters such as layer choice, count and order were selected in a trial and error process beginning with the simplest model we could create and progressivley making it more complex.
 ## Developers
-Sebastian Koller - Senior Computer Science Student at Wilfrid Laurier University Nadia Eghnaim - Senior Computer Science Student at Wilfrid Laurier University
+Sebastian Koller - Senior Computer Science Student at Wilfrid Laurier University

+Nadia Eghnaim - Senior Computer Science Student at Wilfrid Laurier University
 ## License
 MIT License (See LICENSE.md)